cadrian/yacad/README.md

 * Reads some conf to find out:
     * scheduling details
     * repositories to check
-    * what to do when a runner task is completed
+    * what to do when a Runner task is completed
     * configuration independent from the published repositories
     * shared directory for artifacts publishing
 * Its scheduler is responsible for checking repositories
 * Manages a serialized list of tasks (sqlite)
 * Receives results from Runners and prepares new tasks accordingly
-* Pings Runners
-* Manages the conf for the CGI (note: only Core conf; runner conf is not managed)
+* Manages the conf for the CGI (note: only Core conf; Runner conf is not managed)

 ## Runner

 The executor.
-There can be more than one; they register to the core by name; each name is unique.
+There can be more than one; they talk to the Core by name; each name must be unique (the administrator must make sure of that).

 * Reads some conf to find out:
     * its name